cstath/field-monte-carlo/README.md

 ## Documentation ##

-In order to create an html Doxygen documentation run
+In order to generate an html Doxygen documentation run

 `make doc`